DecLearn/declearn/docs/user-guide/fl_process.md

 - Initially:
     - the clients connect to the server and register for training
     - the server may collect targetted metadata from clients when required
-    - the server sets up the model, optimizers, aggregator and metrics
+    - the server sets up the model, optimizers, aggregator, client sampler and metrics
     - all clients receive instructions to set up these objects as well
     - additional setup phases optionally occur to set up advanced features (secure aggregation, differential privacy and/or group fairness)
 - Iteratively:
+    - sample clients involved in the following training round
     - (optionally) perform a fairness-related round
     - perform a training round
     - (optionally) perform an evaluation round